BFalke/Hello-world/README.md

 # Hello-world
-Testing out the features of github so ar it seems very simple to use.
+Testing out the features of github.
+So far it seems very simple to use.